Shambrgler/Spaceship_Game/README.md

 # Spaceship_Game
 Pygame coded, simple 2 player game

-Most of this code was Borrowed from Tech With Tim.
-Do not publish
+Most of this code was Borrowed from Tech With Tim tutorial with a few changes of my own.
+Don't branch from here.
+Go to Tim's repository.

 Two Player game